kinopio-club/kinopio-help/api/index.md

 ## Authentication

 Kinopio uses token-based authentication using your user `apiKey`.
-You can get your apiKey in the app through `User → Settings → Api Key`.
+You can get your apiKey in the app through `User → Settings → Account → Get Api Key`.

 > 🙈 Your API key carries the same privileges as your user account, so be sure to keep it secret!